Kyra Phillips: CNN

 Phillips joined CNN in 1999.
 During her early years at CNN, Phillips was granted access to U.S. Navy Air Wing CVW-9 in 2001 as they prepared for the war in Afghanistan.
 In January 2002, Phillips spent about a month in Antarctica to work on a television documentary to be featured on the program CNN Presents.
-Later in 2002, Phillips produced reports focusing on the U.S. Navy’s reconnaissance missions from the destroyer USS Paul Hamilton, the Navy's Special Operations Command, the Navy SEALs, and Special Warfare Combatant Crewman training, riding in an F-14 Tomcat during an air-to-air combat mission over the Persian Gulf.
-She has also participated in the Navy’s TOPGUN school, SWAT training, and other police and weapons training.
+Later in 2002, Phillips produced reports focusing on the U.S. Navy's reconnaissance missions from the destroyer USS Paul Hamilton, the Navy's Special Operations Command, the Navy SEALs, and Special Warfare Combatant Crewman training, riding in an F-14 Tomcat during an air-to-air combat mission over the Persian Gulf.
+She has also participated in the Navy's TOPGUN school, SWAT training, and other police and weapons training.

 In 2003, she was an embedded journalist during the 2003 invasion of Iraq, where she reported from the aircraft carrier USS Abraham Lincoln.
 In 2006, Phillips was the last journalist to fly in an F-14 Tomcat before its official retirement from service in the U.S. Navy.

-Phillips was criticized for her insensitivity during an April 16, 2003 interview with Dr Imad al-Najada, the doctor of Ali Ismail Abbas, a 12-year-old boy who lost 15 relatives and both arms when a U.S. missile hit his home in Baghdad.
-Joan Walsh, news editor of Salon.com, wrote:"CNN hit rock bottom on Wednesday morning, when anchor Kyra Phillips interviewed Ali's doctor in Kuwait, Dr Imad al- Najada explained that, although Ali told reporters he was grateful for his treatment, he also hopes no other 'children in the war will suffer like what he suffered'.
-Phillips seemed shocked by Ali's apparent inability to understand we were only trying to help him.
-'Doctor, does he understand why this war took place?
-Has he talked about Operation Iraqi Freedom and the meaning.
-Does he understand it?'"Discussing live images of the 2006 labor protests in France, in which it was later determined that no one was killed, she said that the images of the demonstrations "Sort of brings back memories of Tiananmen Square, when you saw these activists in front of tanks."
+Phillips was criticized for her insensitivity during an April 16, 2003, interview with Dr Imad al-Najada, the doctor of Ali Ismail Abbas, a 12-year-old boy who lost 15 relatives and both arms when a U.S. missile hit his home in Baghdad.
+Discussing live images of the 2006 labor protests in France, in which it was later determined that no one was killed, she said that the images of the demonstrations "Sort of brings back memories of Tiananmen Square, when you saw these activists in front of tanks."
 CNN's Chris Burns told French Foreign Minister Philippe Douste-Blazy that her comments were "regrettable."